draftable/compare-api-python-client/README.md

 ### Utility methods

-- `comparisons.generate_identifier()` generates a random unique identifier for you to use.
+- `draftable.generate_identifier()` generates a random unique identifier for you to use.

 -----